 |

-It should be noted however, that the machine was initially invented
+It should be noted however, that the rotor machine machine was initially

-in The Netherlands by two Naval officers [1].
+invented in 1915 in The Netherlands by two Naval officers,

-Over the years, the Enigma wasn't just patented in Germany, but in
+Over the years, many aspects of the Enigma machine were patented in

-Below is a list of some Enigma-related patents, both in Germany and
+Below is a list of known Enigma-related patents, both in Germany

-If you known of any Enigma-related patent that is not listed here,
+If you know of any Enigma-related patent that is not listed here,

 please contact us.